 At the end of October 2020, there were 100 stocks in PCT's portfolio.
-The portfolio remains benchmark-aware, but Ben says that the active share is higher than usual at the moment.
+The portfolio is still constructed so that it does not deviate too far from the benchmark, in line with the overall investment approach (see our initiation note for more detail), but Ben says that the active share is higher than usual at the moment.